ibm-cloud-docs/codeengine/fun-work.md

 From the console, set the visibility of endpoints for your function by using the **Endpoints** setting when you create your function.
 After your function is deployed, you can view and modify these system domain mapping settings on the **Domain mappings** tab on your Functions page.

 A function with this setting can receive requests from components in the same {{site.data.keyword.codeengineshort}} project.
-However, a function cannot invoke another job or app using the internal routes.
+However, a function cannot invoke another job or application using the internal routes.
 {: important}

 ### Deploying your function with a public endpoint